Sean-w94/atmos/article/article.md

 Further, there's the issue of code bloat during transpilation of macro-syntax extensions, plus runtime inefficiency (generators being the prime candidate for slow execution when transpiled).

 Finally, it was important to keep the project simple.
 [Classes][] aren't the right paradigm for linear/cyclical data flow management (actually.. they aren't the right paradigm for a prototypal language but that's another story!).
 [Iterators][] (counterpart to generators) encourage a procedural approach (which is somewhat backwards).
 Finally the [ES6 module][] system isn't a good fit for current tooling.
-Also it may only be opinion but CommonJS modules are cleaner.
+Also it may only be opinion, but CommonJS modules are cleaner.

 We also used some ES6 language additions